 - Erythema ab igne has been noted for many years, and the sources of heat have changed over time.
 It used to be reported in women who stay for long periods of time in front of open fires, fireplaces, or furnaces to cook.1-4 Most of the lesions were appearing on the medial side of the thigh and the lower leg in general.

-- Currently, erythema ab igne is seen on different parts of the body, depending on what source ...
+- Currently, erythema ab igne is seen on different parts of the body, depending on what source of heat initiated the ...